herry13/nuri-lang/README.md

 If it is not found, the compiler searches in the directories defined in environment variable `NURI_LIB`.

-For example, if we declares `import "file";`, then the following priorities are applied:
+For example, if we declares `import 'file';`, then the following priorities are applied:

 1. `file.nuri` in the current working directory